CONSULTATION FEE RANGE

 You can fill out the application and apply online.
 However, the Division does not accept faxed and electronic submissions of applications.
-Also, under certain circumstances, the Division may waive the application fee.
-You can check whether or not you qualify for a fee waiver by accessing this form.
+Under certain circumstances, the Division may waive the application fee.
+You can check whether or not you qualify for a fee waiver by accessing the requisite form.

-What Conditions Qualify for a Medical Marijuana Card in Delaware?
+Who Can Apply for a Medical Marijuana Card in DE?

 Senate Bill 17 made marijuana legal for medicinal use in Delaware.
 Under its terms, you needed written certification from a physician.
-He/she had to state that you could “benefit from the therapeutic use of medicinal marijuana.”
-Only those diagnosed with one of the following qualifying medical conditions were eligible:
+They had to state that you could “benefit from the therapeutic use of medicinal marijuana.”
+At the time, these were the DE medical marijuana card qualifying conditions: